FiteAnalytics/sdk/README.md

 The Javascript SDK is similarly implemented as a wrapper class with member functions for invoking the various API methods, however, all methods are implemented as asynchronous functions and must be invoked accordingly.
-Key word arguments must be specified using a map object argument for the initialization, security analytics and security cash flows functions since key words are not natively supported by javascript.
+Key word arguments for the constructor and all functions must be specified using a key-value object since key words are not natively supported by javascript.

 Ensure you have installed the packages listed in package.json:
 ```shell script